-It’s a sad fact, but every year about 20,000 more people aged over 65 die in the winter months than at other times of the year.
-Elderly people are more vulnerable to illness during the winter.
-This is because the cold weather suppresses the immune system and increases the risk of contracting flu and serious colds, and can also contribute to cases of hypothermia, breathing problems and cardiovascular conditions such as heart attacks.
+It’s a sad fact, but more people aged over 65 die in the winter months than at other times of the year.
+Whether it’s COVID-19 or something else, elderly people are simply more vulnerable to infection.
+This is because the cold weather weakens the immune system and increases the risk of catching flu and serious colds.
+Poor weather conditions can also contribute to cases of hypothermia, breathing problems and cardiovascular conditions such as heart attacks.

-By increasing your visits you’ll be able to spot any signs of illness, and help get medical care quickly.
-All people aged over 65 are eligible for a free flu jab under the NHS.
-The vaccine greatly reduces the chances of contracting the virus and developing further complications such as bronchitis and pneumonia.When you visit look out for any signs of illness.
+Look out for any signs of illness.
 Do they seem drowsy?
-Is their home cold, but they don't seem to be aware?
-Have they got a hacking cough?
-These are all signs that they have some kind of health problem that can be especially risky in winter.
+Is their home cold, but they don't seem to notice?
+Have they got a bad cough?
+These are all signs that they may have some kind of of health problem (including complications such as bronchitis or pneumonia) that can be especially risky in winter.

-Get them into warm, dry clothes and wrap them in warm blankets.
+- Check they're in warm, dry clothes.
 A lot of heat is lost through the head so a woolly hat will help.

-Don’t rub their body or use heat pads and similar items, because this opens up the blood vessels near the surface of the skin quickly and they can lose more heat in this way.
-As they become colder they become more likely to suffer severe hypothermia and it can also lead to heart attacks and other complications.
+Be careful to not rub an elderly person's body or use heat pads on their skin because it will open up blood vessels near the skin's surface.
+They can lose a lot of heat very quickly this way.
+And, as they become colder, they're more likely to suffer severe hypothermia.
+Losing body heat quickly can also lead to heart attacks and other health complications.

-Quite often, older people will struggle along, even when things are getting too much, and be reluctant to ask for help.
-This can lead to them restricting their lifestyle as they worry about being unable to cope, and they can end up isolated and depressed.
+Quite often, older people are reluctant to ask for help.
+They'll continue to struggle, even when things are getting too much.
+This can lead to them restricting their lifestyle as they might worry about being unable to cope, which could lead to them becoming isolated and depressed.

-If you know an elderly person who lives alone or has poor health, then ask if you can do something for them this winter.
+If you know an elderly person who lives alone or has poor health, ask if you can do something for them this winter.
 Sometimes something as simple as picking up prescriptions, helping with shopping or putting out the rubbish is enough.
-Not only will you be doing something practical to improve their life, but they'll know that somebody is looking out for them, which can boost their confidence.
+Not only will you be doing something practical to make their life easier, but they'll know that someone is looking out for them.

-Quite often, care for the elderly doesn't involve much at all.
-Older people don't always need help, but most people like someone to talk to.
-So make sure you take the time to call them, or drop in for a cup of tea and a chat.
-The important thing is just to be there and to listen.
+Caring for the elderly doesn't need to involve much effort at all.
+Older people don't always need practical help, but many would like someone to talk to.
+So, make sure you check in with them-even if circumstances mean you have to hold off on that cup of tea, take the time to call and ask how they are.
+The important thing is just to be there and listen.

-Winter can be a depressing time for lots of people, but older people often suffer the most during this season.
-Everyone can help with the care of the elderly and it doesn’t take much to have a big impact.
+Winter can be a tough time for many people, but older people often struggle the most during this season.
+Everyone can help with taking care of the elderly.